aibasel/autonice/README.md

 * `autonice 0.2` was tagged on TODO.
 Changes:
   * Port code from Bash to Python.
   * Ignore non-array jobs.
+  * Write to stdout instead of hard-coded logfile.

 * `autonice 0.1` was tagged on October 17, 2017.
 It is the first
   public release of `autonice`.